CybexDex/cybex-web/app/help/en/assets/mpa.md

 underlying asset by means of contracts for difference (CFD).

-A *SmartCoin* (synonym for MPA) is a crypto-currency that *always* has 100% or more of its value backed by the BitShares core currency (BTS), to which they can be converted at any time, as *collateral* in a CFD.
+A *SmartCoin* (synonym for MPA) is a crypto-currency that *always* has 100% or more of its value backed by the BitShares core currency (CYB), to which they can be converted at any time, as *collateral* in a CFD.

 What makes MPAs unique is that they are free from counterparty risk even though